 5. Apr 21 – A Conversation with Preston A. Patterson

-6. Apr 28 – Blood Memories: Memories and Feelings That Fuel the Work
+6. Apr 28 – Blood Memories: Formative Experiences, Feelings, and Emotions That Fuel the Work.

-We explore the work of Alvin Ailey and Judith Jamison, including.
+We explore the work of Alvin Ailey and Judith Jamison, including Revelations and Cry.

 Notes for Artists and Creatives: